project-meucci/thimm.github.io/docs/Farm Gate/How-green-is-the-new-cap.md

 ---
-title: How green is the new CAP?
+title: How Green Is The New Cap
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-11-17)